martagonzalvo/rna_modify_MD_analyze/README.md

 Scripts to build RNA structures with modified and unnatural residues (2'-O-methyl [2'OMe], locked nucleic acids [LNA], phosphorothioate [PS]), run molecular dynamics simulations, and analyze the impact of different sequences on structure and stability.

-The sample siRNA is comprised of one long core strand, and two shorter sensor and guide strands that both base pair with core strand.
+The sample siRNA is comprised of one long core strand, and two shorter sensor and guide strands that both base pair with core strand, as reported by Han et. al (1).
 They form 2 double helices.
 Image included below.

 Protocol:

-1. 2 A-form DNA double helices are created using PyMOL's* builder tool.
+1. 2 A-form DNA double helices are created using PyMOL's (2) builder tool.
 Sample structures: helix1.pdb, helix2.pdb

 2. The two helices are manually joined in single file and pulled close together with the right alignment for merging them.
 The linker C3 is also added manually.
 Then, the chains are manually reordered in pdb to have each A,B,C chain sequentially.
 The RL residue 2 is then renamed to become part of the adjacent residue (-22).
 Intermediate structure: mergedstructures.pdb.
 Sample final structure: duplex.pdb